rjuju/pg_validate_extupgrade/README.md

         - in reloptions:
           - upgraded has no value, while installed has
             + fillfactor=80

+        - in comment:
+          - I'm not logged
+          + I'm logged

       - mismatch found for Relation public.main:
         - in attributes: